-First, get a quote from your network.
+First, get a quote from your network

-Then, try the dedicated unlockers.
+Then, try the dedicated unlockers

-If you're looking online, be sure you know exactly what you're getting before you pay; read the terms and conditions to make sure they won't fob you off with something other than the code you need.
-Also, always check the legitimacy of sites; there are some dodgy operators working in this business.
+If you're looking online, be sure you know exactly what you're getting before you pay.
+Read the terms and conditions to make sure they won't fob you off with something other than the code you need.
+Also, always check the site's legitimacy, as sadly there are some dodgy operators out there.

-Used online unlocking services?
-Please report good/bad feedback in the discussion.
+Please report good/bad feedback in the discussion: Mobile Unlocking

 Method 3.
 Unlock via a cable

-Use a high street/market unlocking service
+Use a high street or market unlocking service

 It's worth asking for a few quotes and playing the sellers against each other.
-With these sorts of services, you may be surprised at how far a bit of haggling can go too.
+With these sorts of services, you may be surprised at how far a bit of haggling can go.

-Do it yourself.
+Do it yourself

-If you fancy yourself as tech-savvy, you can also buy a cable on eBay or cheaper accessory websites and download free software which should do the trick.
-This can get complicated, so be sure to research it thoroughly online before parting with your cash for the unlocking 'clip'.
-Be very careful though; this is only for the technologically experienced who can work through all issues.
+An important warning: this can get complicated, so be sure to research it thoroughly online before parting with cash for the unlocking 'clip'.
+Be very careful, as this method is only for the technologically experienced who can work through all issues.

-Now it's unlocked, save some cash!
+Now it's unlocked, go and save some cash!